The IRS Underpayment Penalty & Safe Harbor Rules Explained

 Option 1 – Follow the 110% Safe Harbor (Maximum Certainty)

-Option 2 – Pay the Prior-Year Shortfall (Precision Approach)
+Option 2 – Pay the Prior-Year Shortfall (MOST COMMON)

 If your current year income is expected to be similar to last year: